Code-Institute-Submissions/21-The-Card-Game/README.md

 5. As a user I want to know how many games I win/lose/draw so that I can track how well I’m doing.
 6. As a user I want to be able to reset a game so that I can start again.
 7. As a user I want to have a visually appealing interface so that I will enjoy playing the game for longer.
-8. As a user I want a game I can play on all my devices so that I can play while on the go.
+8. As a user I want a game I can play on my mobile so that I can play while on the go.

 ## Site Owner Stories